widapro/pixel_led_mqtt_panel/README.md

 ```

-Then configure automation in Home Asisstant to send temperature to display:
+#### Then configure automation in Home Asisstant:
+Send sensor value each time when a value has been changed
 ```
 ---
 - alias: Outside temp change - send new temp to wled panel mqtt